Top fish species at Kellum Creek

 General info

 Kellum Creek is a stream located in Sevier County, Tennessee, United States.
-It is most popular for fishing Smallmouth bass, Bluegill, and White crappie.
+It is most popular for fishing Smallmouth bass, White crappie, and Freshwater drum.

 Location